sancons20/calendar-card-pro/README.md

 refresh_on_navigate: false # Keep cache when navigating between views
 ```

-By default, your calendar data is now preserved when you switch between dashboard views.
-You can restore the previous behavior to refresh on page reload and when navigating dashboard views by setting this option to `true`.
+By default, your calendar refreshes on page reloads and when navigating dashboard views.
+You can now change this behavior to preserve your calendar data when you switch between dashboard views by setting this option to `false`.

 ### 🛠 Breaking Changes